Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into Banach Lie groups

 is a zero neighborhood, and by \refer{enum1:Konstruktion_von_symmetrischen_Mengen_in_Abbildungsgruppen}, $\phi^{-1} \circ C_\GewFunk^\ell$ is symmetric.
 Hence the superposition of $I_L$ maps $C_\GewFunk^\ell$ into itself and is continuous on $C_\GewFunk^\ell$ and analytic on $\interior{(C_\GewFunk^\ell)}$ (see \refer{enum1:Lokale_Inversion_analytisch_und_wirkt_analytisch_auf_Funktionenraeumen}).
 Further

 whence \refer{enum1:Inversion-mapgrps_lokal_glatt} is established with $\WF \ndef \WF_{1}$. \end{proof}

-\paragraph{Construction of the Lie group structure} After discussing the group operations locally with respect to a chart of $\G$, we are able to turn a subgroup of $\G^\UF$ into a Lie group.
-We will also show that the identity component of this group does not depend on the chosen chart of $\G$.
+\paragraph{Construction of the Lie group structure} After discussing the group operations locally, we turn a subgroup of $\G^\UF$ into a Lie group for each centered chart of $\G$.
+We will also show that the identity component of this group does not depend on the chart.

 \begin{lem} Let $\SX$ and $\SY$ be normed spaces, $\UF \subseteq \SX$ an open nonempty subset, $\GewFunk \subseteq \cl{\R}^\UF$ with $1_\UF \in \GewFunk$, $\ell \in \cl{\N}$ and $\VF \subseteq \SY$ convex.
 Then the set $\CcFo{\UF}{\VF }{\ell}$ is convex. \end{lem} \begin{proof} It is obvious that $\CcF{\UF}{\VF }{\ell}$ is convex since $\VF$ is so.
 The set $\CcFo{\UF}{\VF }{\ell}$ is the interior of $\CcF{\UF}{\VF }{\ell}$ with respect to the norm $\hn{\cdot}{1_\UF}{0}$, hence it is convex. \end{proof}